 Now, with an understanding of what brand awareness is and why it is so important to build, we can begin to look at why direct mail might just be the perfect channel for building it.

-In today’s marketing landscape you can see brand awareness campaigns being run on all channels and mediums.
+In today’s marketing landscape, you can see brand awareness campaigns being run on all channels and mediums.
 But direct mail creates a sensation among your audience that can be hard to replicate on other channels.

 Mail Is A Tactile, Personal Experience

 According to studies, direct mail recipients exhibit stronger brand recall than those exposed only to digital ads.
-It makes sense — when you use your senses to interact with media in a place that you are very comfortable, it will make a strong impression.
+It makes sense — when you use your senses to interact with media in a place where you are very comfortable, it will make a strong impression.

 The Power of Storytelling

 Humans connect with stories.
-They feel closer to a brand when they know the story behind a brand for the same reason that the personal stories of professional athletes can motivate them to root for them.
+They feel closer to a brand when they know the story behind the brand for the same reason that the personal stories of professional athletes can motivate them to root for them.
 It’s why we all love an underdog.